alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 'Total': number 'eurocent' = sum .'Order lines'* .'Line total'
 ```

+This line expresses that `Total` is the sum of the `Line total` from a set of `Order lines`.
+For that purpose, the expression starts with the keyword `sum`, followed by a path that produces a set of numbers to sum.
+The grammar calls this an [`object set path`](/pages/docs/model/89/application/grammar.html#grammar-rule--object-set-path).
+The `object set path` starts with navigation steps that lead to a `collection`: `.'Order lines'`.
+Subsequently, the keyword `*` expresses expansion of the `collection` to a set of objects: `Order line` nodes.
+The expression concludes with a value path (`.'Line total'`) expressing which value from each `Order line` should be retrieved.

-Can you determine where it needs to go?
+Can you determine where the `Total` line needs to go?
 Spoiler alert: answer ahead...

 So now our whole model looks like this:
 ```js